York aircon E5 error code & blinking light

 Send these to us

-E5 error code and blinking light, a clear display photo and blinking-light video if the unit shows one, York model stickers, affected rooms, reset result, and trip timing and outdoor-unit behaviour
+E5 error code and blinking light, a clear display photo and blinking-light video if the unit shows one, York model stickers, affected rooms, operating state when the code appeared, and trip timing and outdoor-unit behaviour

 Use this split to separate safe evidence capture from the tests a technician should prove before quoting parts.